ActualLab/Fusion.Samples/docs/tutorial/Part10.md

   with
   `if (Invalidation.IsActive) { Code(); return default!; }`.
-- If your service derives from `DbServiceBase` or `DbAsyncProcessBase`, you should use its protected `CreateCommandDbContext` method to get `DbContext` where you are going to make changes.
+- If your service derives from `DbServiceBase` or `DbAsyncProcessBase`, you should use its protected `CreateOperationDbContext` method to get `DbContext` where you are going to make changes.
   You still have to call `SaveAsync` on this `DbContext` in the end.